National Theatre, Singapore: History

-Prior to the National Theatre's establishment, the western slope of Fort Canning Hill (known as King George V Jubilee Park) was relatively bare as the only occupant being the Van Kleef Aquarium.

-The establishment of the Ministry of Culture, as it notes, Mr. Lee gathered the various cultural groups in Singapore to stage a series of concerts (Aneka Ragam Ra’ayat) wherein cross-viewing of others’ ethnic performances was advocated.
-The success of these concerts sparked the idea of a National Theatre thus in that same year, the building was commissioned.
+In November 1959, Minister for Culture S. Rajaratnam announced the development of the National Theatre as a permanent structure for both commemorative and specific purposes in Singapore.
+Admission prices for the first National Loyalty Week to be held in December was contributed to the fund to build the theatre.
+At the end of the National Loyalty Week, Rajaratnam announced the theatre was to be built at Kallang Park and that the National Theatre, to be built as a national monument, was an affirmation of the people's loyalty to Singapore.

+In April 1960, the government decided to move the National Theatre from Kallang Park to King George V Park due to soft ground at the original venue leading to higher construction costs.

 Costing S$2.2 million to build, the theatre was designed by local architect Alfred Wong in 1963 after his firm won a design competition to build the first national theatre.
 It had 3,420 seats and was built with funds jointly donated by the Singapore government and the public through "a-dollar-a-brick" campaign with song requests made on radio.
 On 14 May 1964, The then Minister for Culture, S Rajaratnam, formally received the keys of the theatre from the company which carried out the construction said: "The theatre provides a good example of how the success of any effort depends ultimately on the co-operation and dedication of people from all walks of life."

-Post-independence

-After the separation with Malaysia, it was thought that it is necessary to galvanise the people of Singapore to view themselves as citizens of a new and independent nation.
-It is important to leverage on the common experiences of the people to engineer a shared identity.
-The urban resettlement programme, National Service, and the arts were therefore envisaged to be the pillars of 'nationalism'.

-However, slowly, there emerged a general sense that Singapore society was highly industrial, albeit lacking in refinement, as commented by Mr. Rajaratnam: "Music, painting, drama, literature and a concern for beauty generally are what transforms a prosperous society into a civilized society."
-Moreover, there was also the problem of “unhealthy, yellow culture” as per 'West' influenced.
-As a result, arts is used to shape the citizenry into a more “cultured” image, and several initiatives were launched by the National Theatre Trust (NTT).
-For instance, it later proposed to promote professional shows “like the Georgia State Ballet, the Bolshoi Ballet”.